icgc-argo/argo-docs/docs/submission/clinical-data-validation-rules.md

 ### Donors Older than 90 years old

-Since the occurrence of individuals over the age of 90 is rare and therefore potentially make the individual identifiable, the `age_at_diagnosis` field is capped at 90.
+Since the occurrence of individuals over the age of 90 is rare, it is therefore considered a potentially identifiable value and the allowed value.
+Thus, the allowed value for the `age_at_diagnosis` field is capped at 90.